 The BC Orca Bursary Program was established this year by a generous group of local philanthropists.
 They aim to provide financial and other support to current or former youth in government (foster) care who are pursuing post-secondary studies.
-Thanks to their generosity, a total of $54,000 in bursaries was awarded to 19 recipients in 2022.
+Thanks to their generosity, bursaries were awarded to 19 recipients in 2022.

 To some West Coast Indigenous peoples, the orca whale symbolizes “family.”
 The BC Orca Bursary program’s name and logo reflects the desire of its founding philanthropic families to connect ambitious young people with the support of caring adults.

 Their long-term goal is to partner with AFABC to grow the number of bursaries offered over time, and to create a multi-year program that will provide additional supports—such as mentorship, internships and summer jobs, and other tools—to bursary recipients.

 More than 5,000 children and youth are in foster care in BC, and over 500 youth “age out” of care yearly.
 Some pursue post-secondary studies with help from the BC University Tuition Waiver Program, which funds their tuition and fees at BC universities and trade/technical schools.
 These students overcome many hurdles to pursue their educational dreams.
 Their expenses beyond tuition and fees are considerable.

 Bursary recipients can put funds towards any expense related to attending a vocational, trade, or academic post-secondary program.
 Examples include school fees, living expenses, childcare, computers, textbooks, health care, or equipment.

 This flexibility means that youth who qualify for tuition waivers or Agreements with Young Adults (AYA) funding can still benefit from the bursaries.